daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 bassoon: o2 d8 e (quant 30, vol 65) f+ g (quant 99) a2
 {% endhighlight %}

-Run `boot play --file test.alda` again to hear the difference in volume between the first two and last three notes.
+Run `alda play --file test.alda` again to hear the difference in volume between the first two and last three notes.

-> As an aside: you may have noticed the long wait time every time you run a `boot play` command.
+> As an aside: you may have noticed there is a little bit of a wait every time you run an `alda` command.
 This is an unfortunate side effect of Alda being a Clojure project; [Clojure has a notoriously slow start-up time](http://blog.ndk.io/2014/02/11/jvm-slow-startup.html).
-You might prefer to use the Alda REPL to experiment -- once the REPL is started up, as you've probably noticed, you will hear the results of each line of code instantly.
+You might prefer to use the Alda REPL to experiment -- once the REPL is started up, you will hear the results of each line of code instantly.

 > It's also worth noting that in the near future, Alda will be available as an ahead-of-time-compiled, standalone executable, which should speed things up a bit.